zenml-io/zenml/docs/book/stacks-and-components/component-guide/step-operators/custom.md

 If you want to create your own custom flavor for a step operator, you can follow the following steps:

-1. Create a class that inherits from the `BaseOrchestrator` class and implement the abstract `launch` method.
+1. Create a class that inherits from the `BaseStepOperator` class and implement the abstract `launch` method.
 This method has two main responsibilities:
     * Preparing a suitable execution environment (e.g. a Docker image): The general environment is highly dependent on the concrete step operator implementation, but for ZenML to be able to run the step it requires you to install